Does Your Mind Wander when You Need to Focus It?

 The book is available in PDF eBook format, and you can download immediately after ordering it.
 You can read it on your PC, laptop, iPhone, iPad, tablet or smartphone, and you can also print it out.
-The price of the eBook is $15.95.

 Click here to order the eBook, and immediately download it.